 Gone with the Wind is still a popular film, and to some degree, I can see why.
 The first half is a thrilling, exciting epic about the collapse of a civilization, beautifully staged and shot.
 The picture bogs down in the post-war second half.
 That’s when I find myself waiting for enough main characters to die so it can end.
 But even in that second half, it’s still gorgeous to look at.

 Production designer William Cameron Menzies took the six-year-old three-strip Technicolor format into new dimensions with his magnificent visuals.
 The colors seem hyper-realistic, yet they evoke the characters’ attitudes and emotions.
 Note the big ball sequence, awash with colorful costumes.
 But Scarlett and Rhett are dressed in black, drawing our eyes to them and reminding us that they will eventually fall in love (unfortunately, I couldn’t find a good still from that scene).
 With Gone With the Wind, color stopped being a gimmick, and became part of the story.

 And yet, in another sense of the word, color is the problem.
 This isn’t just a beautifully-designed and rousing epic that turns boring after the intermission.
-It’s a reminder of just how acceptable racism was in American a scant 75 years ago.
+It’s a reminder of just how acceptable racism was in America a scant 75 years ago.
 And as long as the film is regularly shown without discussion of that context, our problem with race won’t get any better.